onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "The Global Brain seems to be developing superhuman capabilities similar to the classic attributes of God: omniscience, omnipresence and omnipotence." - [The Global Brain as a model of the future information society: An introduction to the special issue, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/TFSC-intro.pdf)

+> "The religious is the category in culture that is concerned with the fitness to purpose of human cultural environments." - [Jordan Hall](https://youtu.be/SkHeudFqPnk?t=3616)

 > "Syntheism is essentially idea that God is a good word to use, because God is the ultimate.
 And we have no better word for the ultimate.
 So say if you and I would set sit down together and discuss dreams - what we dream about the most and what could possibly sometimes in the future - whether in our lifetime or not - if something could happen that would really really strike us as a worthy goal to work towards - that will give us purpose and meaning with everything we do in our lives - now, now there's no better word for that if that's a shared point - there's no better word for that than God." - [Alexander Bard](https://youtu.be/BmV9tdYyUUE?t=1797)